aka Miniature JWS

 prior of calling addWarDeployer()

-TJWS is naturally created for running web applications on Raspbery Pi.
-It will outperform most of other application servers on the platfrom including Jetty, JBOSS and Tomcat.
+TJWS is a naturally created for running web applications on Raspberry Pi.
+It will outperform most of other application servers on the platform including Jetty, JBOSS and Tomcat.
 Start time for it is just around 11 seconds, when you can observe times close to 1 minute with other application servers.
-Here are few notes helping to start using it:
+I created another document helping to run TJWS on SBC.

 TJWS can be used with proxy servers.
 Definition tjws.proxy.ssl